joverbey/joverbey.github.io/_posts/2018-04-22-building-a-godoctor-refactoring.md

 (kon'nichiwa, "hello" in Japanese).
 Each character is three bytes long, so the string is 9 bytes in total.
 If the first character (今) were at offset 0, then the suffix "は" would be described by <tt>text.Extent{6, 3}</tt>.

-The last lines add an error message to the log.
-The <tt>AssociatePos</tt> method takes two [token.Pos](https://godoc.org/go/token#Pos) arguments, which determine the file, line, and column to associate with the error message.
-The first three lines create these arguments from the <tt>text.Extent</tt>.
-Don't worry too much about those details for now.

 {% highlight go %}
         r.addCopyright(config.Args[0].(string))